 Samuel Ray Jacobson is a designer and critic.
-His work has been appeared in Artforum, NPR’s Weekend Edition Sunday, the Boston Globe, Interior Design, New York Times Magazine, Elle, InStyle.com, Fast Company’s Co.Design, ArchDaily, the Providence Journal, and Blast Magazine.
+His work has appeared in Artforum, NPR’s Weekend Edition Sunday, the Boston Globe, Interior Design, New York Times Magazine, Elle, InStyle.com, Fast Company’s Co.Design, ArchDaily, the Providence Journal, and Blast Magazine.
 Recent projects include "Flotsam (How to Live Together)," a 2.3 mile-long landscape installation on the campus of the University of California, Santa Barbara.
 Since October 2014 Jacobson has been Co-Editor of KEEPITDIRTY.ORG, with Eileen Joy.
 He founded the design consultancy HAHA in 2015.

 Mr. Jacobson holds degrees in architecture studies from Rice University and the Massachusetts Institute of Technology.
 He lives in Los Angeles.